I’m an African American Studies major with certificates in Latin American Studies and Humanistic Studies.

 Why I decided to study the humanities:

 I’ve always adored literature and history and been intrigued by the possibility of words as weapons and art as activism; I reject the notion that only the numerically measurable is important.
-More than anything, I find comfort in the fact that knowledge of what it means to be human — in the broad sense of the word, without regard to language or culture or race — can teach us what it means to be liberated.
+More than anything, I think questioning the category of “human,” especially as it is wrapped up in notions of race, gender, and nation, can teach us about liberation.

 What I have gained from the humanities:

 Studying the humanities has allowed me to see all the differences and similarities between humans.
 I’m in the African American Studies department, and seeing how violence and subjugation have been inflicted across African and the African Diaspora has shaped how I see the world.
-But studying the literature, religion, history, music and dance of Black people across the globe has also shaped how I think of the humanities as tools to freedom for all people.
+But studying the literature and history of Black feminist scholars across the Diaspora has also shaped how I think of the humanities as a tool for imagining a more just world.

 HUM Sequence fall break trip: